-Our core belief is that good instructional practices
+Our core belief is that effective instructional practices

 engage all students

-Teacher Mentors Abroad (TMA) is a Canadian not-for-profit organization that helps teachers in under-resourced communities improve their instructional practices and positively impact the achievement of their students.
-Operating on a “train the trainer” model of sustainable development, Canadian teacher mentors are sent abroad to provide professional development and train mentors in their home communities, building capacity amongst those living and working in under-resourced areas.
+Teacher Mentors Abroad (TMA) is a Canadian not-for-profit organization that helps educators in the Dominican Republic strengthen their instructional practices and positively impact the achievement of their students.
+Operating on a “train the trainer” model of sustainable development, Canadian teacher mentors travel to the Dominican Republic to provide professional development and train mentors in their home communities, building capacity amongst those living and working in the Dominican Republic.

-Canadian mentors volunteer their time and money by developing workshops as a team and paying their own way on these work trips.
+Canadian mentors volunteer their time and self fund their trip where they work together with Dominican mentors to create content for teacher professional learning programs.
 Research supports the belief that when it comes to making improvements in education and student success, no investment yields more reward than improved teacher training.
 It simply makes sense.
 Teachers with access to training, can do more for students in their care.